Karim Sabra

 About

-Final-year Master’s student in Microelectronics Engineering and Semiconductor Physics at CPE Lyon (Diplôme d’ingénieur).
-I combine academic research with industry practice in mixed-signal ASIC design, verification, and AI/ML methodologies for design flows.
+Final-year Master’s student in Microelectronics Engineering & Semiconductor Physics at CPE Lyon (Diplôme d’ingénieur, graduating 2026).
+I combine hands-on mixed-signal ASIC design with digital design & verification and AI/ML for EDA.

 • Mixed-signal ASIC